PPML/tabby/utilities/inst/about-tabby.md

 to [*ppml@hsph.harvard.edu*](mailto:ppml@hsph.harvard.edu).

-The estimates shown by Tabby are based on a mathematical model of TB epidemiology in the US.
+The estimates shown by Tabby are based on a mathematical model of TB epidemiology in the United States.
 The model can be used to investigate how changes in the drivers of TB epidemiology could lead to changes in long term epidemiology.
+For further details on the epidemiological factors included in the model, detailed methods, and main results see the paper “Prospects for tuberculosis elimination in the United States: results of a transmission dynamic model” Menzies et al, American Journal of Epidemiology 2018 (forthcoming).
 While the model itself includes a large number of factors determining TB epidemiology, this web tool is restricted to the scenarios included in the published journal article, and does not allow user control of individual parameters.

-The findings and conclusions described in this web application and linked journal article are those of the author(s) and do not necessarily represent the views of the US Centers for Disease Control and Prevention.
+The findings and conclusions described in this web application and linked journal article are those of the author(s) and do not necessarily represent the views of the U.S. Centers for Disease Control and Prevention.
 This web tool was funded by the CDC, National Center for HIV, Viral Hepatitis, STD, and TB Prevention Epidemiologic and Economic Modeling Agreement (NEEMA, \# 5U38PS004644-01).